Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Publishing time is incredibly short to get an eBook on the market.
 Publishing on Amazon, for example, involves uploading your book in Word Doc or PDF format and then waiting 24 to 48 hours for it to appear on the storefront.

-Other benefits of self-publishing include:
+Other benefits of self-publishing eBooks include:

-1. Your customers can get your book instantly.
+• Your customers can get your book instantly.

-2. It’s cheap.
+• It’s cheap.
 In fact, in most cases, publishing an eBook is free.
 You’ll pay royalties, but the upfront costs can be small or even nonexistent.

-3. eBooks are convenient.
+• eBooks are convenient.
 They take up no physical space, so your customers can have hundreds or even thousands of books on one small device.

-4. Flexibility is huge.
+• Flexibility is huge.
 Readers can manipulate fonts, colors, and font sizes.

 Cons of eBooks

-Drawbacks to self-publishing include:
+Drawbacks to self-publishing eBooks include:

-1. You have no control over when your book is removed from a digital storefront (unless it’s hosted on your website).
+• You have no control over when your book is removed from a digital storefront (unless it’s hosted on your website).

-2. Your eBook is one of over 6 million digital books hosted on Amazon alone.
+• Your eBook is one of over 6 million digital books hosted on Amazon alone.
 Breaking through the clutter is an uphill battle.

-3. Sharing your eBook is more difficult than it is with a printed book.
+• Sharing your eBook is more difficult than it is with a printed book.

-5. You have to pay close attention to formatting.
+• You have to pay close attention to formatting.

 Not every eReader can read documents in every format, and it’s not always possible to make your book look how you want it to in a Word Doc or PDF.

-5 Things to Consider When Self-Publishing
+5 Things to Consider When Self-Publishing a Printed Book

 1. Where to Sell Your Book

+Selling physical books comes with the decision to do print-on-demand vs. having a bunch of books preprinted up at once to be sold.
 Either way, you can sell them on your website, which provides you with the greatest percentage of profits and offers the best connection with your customers.
 You can also sell through online marketplaces like Amazon FBA, but what you gain in convenience, you lose in control.

 2. Working with Print-on-Demand (PoD) Services

+Print-on-demand services allow you to sell your books without having to deal with unsold inventory.
 When a customer orders a book, it gets printed up and shipped out.
 Using a third-party logistics (3PL) partner can be particularly helpful as your book sales increase.
-A 3PL service will print, store, and ship your books so you don’t have to think about the fulfillment process.
+A 3PL service will print, store, and ship your books so you don’t have to worry about the fulfillment process.

 3. Promoting Your Book